Stable pairs on nodal K3 fibrations: Wall-crossing formula for fibrations

+The following is the main result in this section: \begin{thm} We have the following formula

-\begin{proof} The Euler characteristic version of the above result is proved when $X$ is a trivial fibration.
-The proof proceeds along with the same argument of~\cite{TodK3} without any major modification.
+\end{thm} \begin{proof} The Euler characteristic version of the above result is proved when $X$ is a trivial fibration in~\cite{TodK3}.
+The proof proceeds along with the same argument of~\cite{TodK3} without any major modification, using the derived category version of~\cite[Theorem~5.18]{JS} proved in~\cite[Theorem~2.8]{TodHall} instead of~\cite[Theorem~6.28]{Joy4}.
 We only give an outline of the proof.